Esther-Lin/DXARTS490_FINAL_PROJECT/README.md

 I included two conductive pressure sensors on the sleeves of the shirts so that when I do different body movements, such as hugging myself, the LED and fabric optic tube will light up with white or blue colors.
 The LED lights will first light up when I triggered the pressure sensors and then fade away.
 The fading effect is also symbolized our memory will be fading as well.

-On the back of the shirt, I used conductive tread to shape the outline of the Shenzhen City, a house icon, and a heart shape, which I used to connect the pressure sensor to the Arudino Lilypad.
+On the back of the shirt, I used conductive thread to shape the outline of the Shenzhen City, a house icon, and a heart shape, which I used to connect the pressure sensor to the Arduino Lilypad.